NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ### Application Registration

-An application needs to be "registered" to be used in the GDC Portal.
+An application needs to be "registered" to be used in the GDC Data Portal.
 Registration is done by adding the application using `createGdcAppWithOwnStore`function.
 If the app is not using its store, then the `createGdcApp` function can be used.